24 February 2022

 We hope this post should have given you a better knowledge of what SVG images are, how they work, and what security issues they can create.

-Choose one of these two methods to upload SVG to WordPress, and you’ll be free to explore the file type as much as you want:
+Choose one of these two methods to upload SVG in WordPress, and you’ll be free to explore the file type as much as you want: